GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/stdlib/detail/rtti.rst

 .. |function-rtti-for_each_require_declaration| replace:: Iterates though each `require` declaration of the compiled program.

-.. |function-rtti-simulate| replace:: Simulates daScript program and creates 'Context' object.
+.. |function-rtti-simulate| replace:: Simulates Daslang program and creates 'Context' object.

 .. |function-rtti-add_annotation_argument| replace:: Adds annotation argument to the `AnnotationArgumentList` object.